-Jeff Chapman manages Pew's work on economic development tax incentives, which helps states advance policies that make their incentives effective, accountable, and fiscally sound.
+Jeff Chapman directs the work of the Pew Charitable Trusts on economic development, which helps states shape economic strategies that are effective, accountable, and fiscally sound.

-Chapman oversees the project's work with state leaders, including technical assistance to develop and adopt policy solutions.
-He also manages 50-state studies that highlight proven approaches to tax incentive evaluation that other states can learn from.
-He is a frequent speaker on these issues and has testified before state legislative bodies as well as professional and academic associations.
+Chapman oversees the project's outreach to state leaders, which includes technical assistance to develop and adopt policy solutions.
+He also manages a team of researchers who identify and analyze proven approaches that serve as models for other states.
+He is a frequent speaker and has testified before state legislative bodies as well as professional and academic associations.

-Chapman came to Pew in 2010 from the Washington State Budget & Policy Center, where he conducted critical analyses to evaluate and guide development of state fiscal policy.
+Chapman came to Pew in 2010 from the Washington State Budget & Policy Center, where he conducted analyses to evaluate and guide state fiscal policy development.
 He also advised Washington Governor Christine Gregoire as a member of her Council of Economic Advisors.
-Previously, as an economist with the Economic Policy Institute, Chapman provided technical assistance to state-based think tanks and performed research that has been featured in print and broadcast media as well as peer-reviewed publications including the Monthly Labor Review.
+Previously, as an economist with the Economic Policy Institute, Chapman performed research and provided technical assistance to state-based think tanks.

 Chapman earned a master’s degree in public policy from the Harvard Kennedy School.